eveloson/rcloneosx/README.md

 RcloneOSX require the `rclone` command line utility to be installed.
 If installed in other directory than `/usr/local/bin`, please change directory by user Configuration in RcloneOSX.
 RcloneOSX checks if there is a rclone installed in the provided directory.

 Rclone is *rsync for cloud storage*.
 Even if `rclone` and `rsync` are somewhat equal they are also in many ways different.
 RcloneOSX is built upon the ideas from RsyncOSX.
-But it is not easy to clone all functions in RsyncOSX to RcloneOSX.
+But it is not possible to clone all functions in RsyncOSX to RcloneOSX.
 I spend most of my time developing RsyncOSX.
-From time to time some of the functions are ported to RcloneOSX from RsyncOSX.
+From time to time some functions are ported to RcloneOSX from RsyncOSX.
 I am not an advanced user of `rclone`.
 My main use of RcloneOSX is  synchronizing my GitHub catalog to Dropbox and Google.
-I have also implemented [encrypted](https://rsyncosx.github.io/Encrypted) backup in RsyncOSX by utilizing RcloneOSX.
-During this winter (2018/2019) the functions within RcloneOSX will be enhanced.
-But I need to learn more about rclone before enhancing RcloneOSX.

 ### Fighting bugs